sj14/dbbench/README.md

 ```

 **Description**
 The previous data wasn't removed (e.g. because the benchmark was canceled).
-Try to run the same command again, but with the `-clean` flag attached, which will remove the old data.
+Try to run the same command again, but with the `--clean` flag attached, which will remove the old data.
 Then run the original command again.

 ---